LockerProject/Locker/Common/README.md

 Shared code bits used by many things.
+Aren't I helpful? :)